 Updating System Packages

-It is recommended that you update the system to the latest packages before beginning any major installations.
+It is recommended that you update the system to the latest packages before beginning any significant installations.
 Issue the command below:

 sudo yum update -y